Alfresco/tutorials/docs/api-tutorial/contractManaging.md

 ![majorVersionResponse](../images/api-tutorial/majorVersionResponse.png)

-To have a look at the version history of your contract run the next request to list your versions with information about the name of the file, the version id and the node type among other less important facts, less important for our use case anyway.
+To have a look at the version history of your contract run the next request to list your versions with information about the name of the file, the version id and the node type among other less important facts, less important for our puposes anyway.

 ![versionList](../images/api-tutorial/versionList.png)